The Hairy Ball Problem is PPAD-Complete: Abstract

 \section{Abstract}

 The Hairy Ball Theorem states that every continuous tangent vector field on an even-dimensional sphere must have a zero.
-We prove that the associated computational problem of computing an approximate zero is PPAD-complete.
-We also give a FIXP-hardness result for the general exact computation problem.
+We prove that the associated computational problem of (a) computing an approximate zero is PPAD-complete, and (b) computing an exact zero is FIXP-hard.
+We also consider the Hairy Ball Theorem on toroidal instead of spherical domains and show that the approximate problem remains PPAD-complete.
+On a conceptual level, our PPAD-membership results are particularly interesting, because they heavily rely on the investigation of multiple-source variants of \textsc{End-of-Line}, the canonical PPAD-complete problem.
+Our results on these new \textsc{End-of-Line} variants are of independent interest and provide new tools for showing membership in PPAD.

-In order to show that this problem lies in PPAD, we provide new results on multiple-source variants of \textsc{End-of-Line}, the canonical PPAD-complete problem.
-In particular, finding an approximate zero of a Hairy Ball vector field on an even-dimensional sphere reduces to a 2-source \textsc{End-of-Line} problem.
-If the domain is changed to be the torus of genus $g \geq 2$ instead (where the Hairy Ball Theorem also holds), then the problem reduces to a $2(g-1)$-source \textsc{End-of-Line} problem.

-These multiple-source \textsc{End-of-Line} results are of independent interest and provide new tools for showing membership in PPAD.
 In particular, we use them to provide the first full proof of PPAD-completeness for the \textsc{Imbalance} problem defined by Beame et al.\ in 1998.